android/codelab-android-workmanager/README.md

 Introduction
 ------------

-At I/O 2018 Google annouced [Android Jetpack](https://d.android.com//jetpack/),
+At I/O 2018 Google announced [Android Jetpack](https://d.android.com//jetpack/),
 a collection of libraries, tools and architectural guidance to accelerate and simplify the development of great Android apps.
 One of those libraries is the [WorkManager library](https://d.android.com/topic/libraries/architecture/workmanager/).